MariuszMatysiak/Dungeon-Raiders/README.md

 * [Contact page Background Image](https://www.aresgalaxy.org/pc-games/world-of-warcraft/can-my-laptop-or-pc-run-world-of-warcraft-shadowlands)
 * [Wow logo on the Home page](https://worldofwarcraft.com/en-us/shadowlands)
 * [Tank, Healer, DPS role icons](http://www.tootthie-le-geek.com/geek/being-a-raid-leader-in-warcraft-the-fun-never-stops/) - I've used Photopea to crop it.
-* Background image on the home page has been taken as a screenshot in the game World of Warcraft:Shadowlands by my friend [Lisov-BurningLegion](https://raider.io/characters/eu/burning-legion/Lisov)
+* Background image on the home page has been taken as a screenshot in the game World of Warcraft:Shadowlands by a friend of mine- [Lisov-BurningLegion](https://raider.io/characters/eu/burning-legion/Lisov)
 * [All the remaining World of Warcraft oriented images](https://www.wowhead.com/)- Which is: Hero image and class icon images(Cropped and styled in photopea by me) on the composition page, bosses and dungeons(Cropped and styled in photopea by me) miniatures on the dungeons page.